• Menu

 Canyons of the Ancients National Monument Sign Winter

 Begin your day at the Canyons of the Ancients Visitor Center & Museum for maps and info.
 It can get very hot out in the high desert.
 Bring lots of water, snacks, and a full tank of gas.
 Cell phone coverage is unreliable.
 Roads back to the sites are dirt, so rain, mud, snow, and ice make travel difficult.
-A 2WD, the high-clearance vehicle will be fine.
+A 2WD, high-clearance vehicle will be fine.

 A couple of sites share the same road back as the ruins of Hovenweep National Monument.
 Consider combining the two into one trip by getting maps for both.